olilo/project-euler/README.md

 You can get ant here: https://ant.apache.org/bindownload.cgi

-To run only certain problems using the following command (WIP, only 5 problems work at the moment):
+To run only certain problems use the following command (WIP, half of the problems work at the moment):

     ant -Drunner=reflection -Dproblems=1,2,10